Niaci-what, please?

 With its many benefits, it's no surprise that Niacinamide is becoming increasingly popular in cosmetics, is it?
 Especially now, in the time of sunbathing, sea days and summer hikes, Niacinamide serum can do us some good thanks to its regenerative and cell-protecting effect: Namely, keep our skin in balance and support it in its natural functions.

 Our serum contains 10% Niacinamide and you can either integrate it into your skincare routine at AM and PM or just at one time of day.
-To use, apply a drops to the chin, cheeks, nose and forehead after cleanser and gently massage from the inside out leave-on.
-Before using cream or one of our oils , you should give the Niacinamide serum a few minutes to work in.
+To use, you can apply one drops each to your chin, cheeks, nose and forehead after cleanser and gently massage from the inside out leave-on.
+However, before using cream or one of our oils products, you should give Niacinamide serum a few minutes to work in.

-If you also use the AHA or BHA peeling , we do not recommend using both products in the same routine.
-However, if you apply one of the peelings in the evening and the Niacinamide serum in the morning, you can use both products with a clear conscience.
+If you also use AHA or BHA peeling , we do not recommend using both products in the same routine.
+However, if you apply one of the scrubs in the evening and the Niacinamide serum in the morning, you can use both products with a clear conscience.

 By the way, we have added aloe vera and hyaluronic acid to our Niacinamide serum to give your skin even more moisture.
 Goodbye dry and dehydrated skin!
 Are you curious?
 Take a look at the product detail page and find out more about the ingredients and effects of our Niacinamide serum: